brandonvio/brandonvio/HEADER.md

 ## NSS Overview

 NSS is a system I worked on during my time at American Fidelity.
 NSS is the name of the integration systems for a larger product called FFSolutions.
 NSS processed hundres of files every day, each file containing thousands of records containing policy information.
 A robust ETL process esued for each record.
 The following document contains screenshots of the application.
-All of the screens and processes I personally developed and supported.
+All of the screens and processes I personally designed, developed and supported.

-The document also includes screenshots from my Instagram for more context as me as person.

 [NSS Overview Document](https://github.com/brandonvio/brandonvio/blob/master/documents/NSS-Overview.pdf)